Dependency injection

 print(my_dependency) # (2)

-1. Router declaration is omitted
+- Router declaration is omitted

-2. Will print Hello!
+- Will print

 from typing_extensions import Annotated # (1)